Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 - I conducted Regex string matching on the betting lines to change the '1/2' symbol, which because of it's encoding was being picked up by Jupyter Notebook as a special character, to a '.5,' for all the betting lines.

-Feature Engineering/Accounting for Time Series: I caluculated a few additional features for my dataset, on top of the box scores stats I scraped off of basketball-reference.
+Feature Engineering: I caluculated a few additional features for my dataset, on top of the box scores stats I scraped off of basketball-reference.

 - I calculated whether each game ended up being an over, an under, or a push(final score same as total line), by subtracting the book's point total and subtracting that from the actual game total.
 I used these features as my target variables.

-- To predict the total score for a game, I decided to impute each game as the representation of the three games prior for each team playing.
-I decided against using a rolling mean because I wanted to capture more of the game-to-game variability present in the data.

 - I imputed an offensive rating for each team for each game.
 Offensive rating is an "advanced" statistic (called advanced because it is not a counting stat) which is a summary metric for a team's offensive performance in a game.
 I imputed this statistic in the hopes it would capture much of the variability present in my other offensive statistics (points, rebounds, assists, etc.)

+Accounting for Time Series:

+- To predict the total score for a game, I decided to impute each game as the representation of the three games prior for each team playing in the day's game.
+I decided against using a rolling mean because I wanted to capture more of the game-to-game variability present in the data.

 Exploratory Data Analysis:
 - The game totals were mostly normally distributed, with a mean around 195.

+- My most highly correlated

+![][frequency]

+[frequency]: frequency_of_outcomes.png

 - My baseline scores for each class

 EDA Plotting: